-Figure 2.24 Resultant of parallel forces: concentrated (a), Distributed (b)
+Figure 2.24 Resultant force for parallel forces: (a) concentrated, (b) distributed.

-The concurrent case has shown that the point of application is obvious (same as the point of intersection of the two initial forces) while the direction needs to be calculated.
-In the case of parallel forces, it is completely the inverse: the location of the point of application of the resultant force (denoted by G in figure 2.24) needs to be calculated by appropriate equations while the direction of the resultant is naturally parallel to the forces that are replaced by this resultant.
+The concurrent case has shown that the point of application is the same as the point of intersection of the two initial forces, whereas the direction must be calculated.
+In the case of parallel forces, the situation is reversed: the location of the point of application of the resultant force (denoted G in Figure 2.24) needs to be calculated whereas the direction of the resultant is parallel to the forces that are replaced by the resultant.